 A proper diet can prevent things like illnesses, obesity, agitation, and premature death.
-Moreover, it means your chicken will live a healthy life.
+Moreover, it means your chicken will live a healthy life and will lay nutritious eggs.
 And, ultimately, isn’t that what really matters the most?

-Join us, today, as we discover some of the best options available for feeding your precious chickens.
+Join us today, as we discover some of the best nutrition plans for chickens available for feeding your precious chickens.

 Feed Your Chickens The Right Way

-Grits are considered a standard among chicken owners.
+Grits and oyster shells are considered a standard among chicken owners.
 Tiny rocks that chickens eat and swallow, these grits are essential in the digestion process for these birds.
 Without them, their absorption of nutrients can be slowed, leading to potential complications.

 Start with a feeder full of coarse, broken up oyster shells.
 The calcium deposits in this will go a long way towards strengthening their bones and beaks.
 Both grits and oyster grindings should be offered to chickens as free range feed.